 Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

-Surfing in Portugal is a dream for many surf lovers from all over the world and that’s where they go to chase the best wave.
+Surfing in Portugal is a dream for many surf lovers from all over the world, and that’s where they go to chase the best waves.

 In fact here you will find crystal clear waters, dreamy weather, major championships, and a great surfers community to hang out with like-minded people.